austinli1123/DECO7230_Peilin_Li/README.md

 # DECO2300 Example Project Structure

 This repository contains example documentation and project structure for DECO2300.
-The structure here is only an example. you don't have to follow it exactly.
+The structure here is only an example.
+You don't have to follow it exactly.

 NOTE: DO NOT ADD LARGE FILES TO YOUR REPOSITORY

 ## Project Structure Overview

 ### Documentation

 - **[Documentation](./Documentation/README.md)** - Complete documentation structure and navigation

 ### Prototypes

 - **[Prototype 1](./Prototype%201/README.md)** - Horizontal Unity Prototype
 - **[Prototype 2](./Prototype%202/README.md)** - XR Prototype 1
 - **[Prototype 3](./Prototype%203/README.md)** - XR Prototype 2

 ### Test Projects

 - **[Test Projects](./TestProjects/README.md)** - Weekly Unity activities and experimental projects.

 ## How to Use This Structure